laravel/docs/queues.md

 <a name="rate-limiting"></a>
 ### Rate Limiting

-Laravel includes a rate limiting middleware that you may utilize to rate limit jobs.
-Rate limiters are defined using the `RateLimiter` facade's `for` method, with a syntax similar to how they are defined for [routes](/docs/{{version}}/routing#defining-rate-limiters).
+Although we just demonstrated how to write your own rate limiting job middleware, Laravel includes a rate limiting middleware that you may utilize to rate limit jobs.
+Like [route rate limiters](/docs/{{version}}/routing#defining-rate-limiter), job rate limiters are defined using the `RateLimiter` facade's `for` method.

 For example, you may wish to allow users to backup their data once per hour while imposing no such limit on premium customers.
 To accomplish this, you may define a `RateLimiter` in your `AppServiceProvider`: